Using a qFIT test

 Date and time you did the test

-If incorrectly labelled, the test will be rejected by the laboratory.
+If incorrectly labelled, the laboratory will reject the test.

 You may wish to use a pair of disposable plastic gloves if available; but this is not essential.

 There are easy to follow instructions on how to take a stool (poo) sample in this leaflet.
-Please complete the test at home as soon as possible after receiving it (Monday to Thursday only), and take the sample to your GP on the same day.
-You must phone your GP surgery to check when they are open and able to send samples to the laboratory.
+Please complete the test at home as soon as possible after receiving it (Monday to Thursday only).
+Take the sample to your GP on the same day.

-Women only: do not collect your stool (poo) sample during menstruation (your monthly period), as this may give a false positive result and cause you unnecessary concern.
+Women only: do not collect your stool (poo) sample during menstruation (your monthly period).
+This may give a false positive result and cause you unnecessary concern.
 Wait until after your period has finished to do the test, and please tell us the reason for the delay.
 You can contact us through the Cancer Care Line on 01227 868666.

 What happens next?

-Your GP will send your sample to the laboratory for testing and the team will receive the result of your test within two weeks.
+Your GP will send your sample to the laboratory for testing.
+The team will receive the result of your test within two weeks.
 A member of the colorectal team will then write to you with your result.
 If you have not heard anything after three weeks, please contact your consultant who can chase the result.

 If the result is:

-Very low (less than 10 μg / g) it is unlikely you will need to be offered any further tests, as we can say it is highly unlikely your symptoms are due to bowel cancer.
+Very low (less than 10 μg / g) it is unlikely we will offer you any further tests, as we can say it is highly unlikely your symptoms are due to bowel cancer.
 However, if your symptoms persist, you may need to discuss this with your GP who can consider other possible causes of your symptoms.

 10 μg / g or more the hospital consultant or their team will be in touch regarding further tests.
 This will depend on what is the most appropriate test for your symptoms.
-It is important to note that the majority of people with a result of 10 μg / g or more do not have bowel cancer, but it is a sign of blood in the stool (poo) and means that further tests are a sensible precaution.
+It is important to note that most people with a result of 10 μg / g or more do not have bowel cancer.
+However, it is a sign of blood in the stool (poo) and means that further tests are a sensible precaution.

 Please carry out this test as soon as possible.
 Do not wait.